ChrisBuilds/terminaltexteffects/docs/performance.md

 Use `--effect all` for a broader pass, and use `--input-preset small|medium|large|wide|tall|color|generated` to select the input shape.
 Defaults are `--samples 7`, `--warmups 2`, and `--seed 1337`.

+The default `--lifecycle iterator` mode measures iterator construction and frame generation without output.
+Use `--lifecycle terminal-output` to include the complete public context-manager workflow: terminal preparation, iterator construction, frame generation, in-memory calls to `Terminal.print()`, and cursor restoration.
+This mode is useful for finding duplicated setup or output-lifecycle regressions without writing control sequences to the real terminal.

 ## Candidate

 After making a focused change and running the relevant functional checks, rerun the same benchmark arguments: